-And further to raise and appropriate the sum of \$125,859 for the 2026 fiscal year, such sum representing additional costs attributable to the increase in the salaries and benefits required by the proposed agreement over those that would be paid at current staffing levels in accordance with the most recent collective bargaining agreement.
+And further to raise and appropriate the sum of \$125,859 for the 2026 fiscal year, such sum representing additional costs attributable to the increase in the salaries and benefits required by the proposed agreement over those that would be paid at current staffing levels in accordance with the most recent collective bargaining agreement, with said funds to come from the Fire Fund.

-ARTICLE SEVENTEEN: If the preceding article is defeated, to see if the Town will authorize the Selectboard to call one special meeting, at its option, to address Article FOURTEEN cost items only.
+ARTICLE SIXTEEN: If the preceding article is defeated, to see if the Town will authorize the Selectboard to call one special meeting, at its option, to address Article FIFTEEN cost items only.

-ARTICLE EIGHTEEN: To see if the Town, per RSA 31:98a, will vote to raise and appropriate \$100,000 into the Town's Annual Contingency Fund for fiscal year 2026, this sum to come from the undesignated fund balance.
+ARTICLE SEVENTEEN: To see if the Town, per RSA 31:98a, will vote to raise and appropriate \$100,000 into the Town's Annual Contingency Fund for fiscal year 2026, this sum to come from the undesignated fund balance.

-ARTICLE NINETEEN: To see if the Town will vote to raise and appropriate \$32,670,441 to pay the operating expenses of the Town for the 2026 fiscal year for the purposes set forth in the Town budget.
+ARTICLE EIGHTEEN: To see if the Town will vote to raise and appropriate \$32,870,441 to pay the operating expenses of the Town for the 2026 fiscal year for the purposes set forth in the Town budget.
 This sum does not include the funds voted in any of the preceding or succeeding articles.

-ARTICLE TWENTY: To see if the Town will modify the elderly property tax exemption under RSA 72:39-a as follows?
+ARTICLE NINETEEN: To see if the Town will modify the elderly property tax exemption under RSA 72:39-a as follows?